ivancristina/ivancristina.github.io/_posts/2017-10-01-Hackintosh.markdown

 # My build

 So let's start with my build.
 I assembled it something like 7 months ago, and it costed me around €500.
-Now it could cost like 100 uro less, but I'm pretty happy for the result I got with those money anyway.
+Now it could cost like 100 euro less, but I'm pretty happy for the result I got with those money anyway.

 My entire setup has been built with: